swaptacular/swpt_accounts/protocol.rst

    * ``"RECIPIENT_IS_UNREACHABLE"`` signifies that the recipient's
      account does not exist, or does not accept incoming transfers.

+   * ``"NO_RECIPIENT_CONFIRMATION"`` signifies that a confirmation
+     from the recipient is required, but has not been obtained.

    * ``"TERMINATED"`` or anything that starts with "TERMINATED", signifies that the transfer has been terminated due to expired